 Most of what you find in the grocery store that claims to be Greek Yogurt is really Greek-style yogurt.
 Big difference.
 Real Greek yogurt is made with certain strains of bacteria that lend a less tart flavor, and the final product is strained to remove the whey creating that thick and creamy texture Greek Yogurt is so famous for.
 Greek-style yogurt often uses the same cultures as “regular” yogurt and is thickened with things like pectin or gelatin.
 This is especially done for fat-free Greek yogurt, four words that really just shouldn’t be allowed to exist together.
 It’s not bad, it’s just not right.
 So let’s do it right!

 You’ll also need a yogurt incubator.
 I prefer having a single, larger container rather than several smaller jars.
-You get more flexibility: make a lot or a little.
-This one is specially designed for Greek Yogurt.
-How convenient!
-Dash Greek yogurt maker
+You get more flexibility: make a lot or a little, and less containers to fuss with.

 - ½ c yogurt starter